 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to weight loss and fasting.

 ProLon is a fasting meal service, which sounds like an oxymoron.
-The brand describes their service as “the fasting plan that lets you eat.”
-The company also claims that their offering “is based on over 20 years of scientific research and over $34 million in R&D.”
+The brand describes their service as “precision nutrition for health and longevity,” and claims that their offering “is based on over 20 years of scientific research and over $36 million in R&D.”

 But is ProLon actually proven in clinical studies to cause weight loss?
 How much weight loss is possible?
-How do the weight loss effects of ProLon's plan compare to other popular weight loss meal programs like Jenny Craig?
+How does ProLon compare to other popular weight loss programs like Jenny Craig?
 And how do real users describe the effects of ProLon?

-We'll also review the ingredients in a ProLon meal to give our take on whether or not the program is healthy, and share real, unsponsored ProLon user reviews including a before-and-after video.
+We'll also review the ingredients in a ProLon meal to give our take on whether or not the program is healthy, and feature unsponsored ProLon customer reviews including a before-and-after video.

 Does ProLon Cause Weight Loss?

-ProLon is a fasting-mimicking diet, and the brand claims it can cause 5.7 pounds of weight loss in 5 days.
+ProLon is a fasting-mimicking diet, and the brand claims it can cause 5.7 pounds of weight loss in five days.

 Fasting-mimicking diets significantly reduce calorie and sugar intake to replicate the metabolic benefits of fasting.
-A clinical trial published in the Science Translational Medicine journal tested whether ProLon could cause weight loss.
+A clinical trial published in the Science Translational Medicine journal tested the effects of ProLon on weight.

-Trial participants on ProLon lost around 7 pounds over 3 months by using the program for 5 days of the month.
+Trial participants on ProLon lost around seven pounds over three months by using the program for five days of the month.

 ProLon vs. Other Diet Programs

-We would consider ProLon likely to cause greater weight loss than all of the programs reviewed in this study, given that ProLon caused 7 pounds of weight loss in 3 months, which equates to a potential annualized weight loss of 28 pounds.
+We consider ProLon likely to cause greater weight loss than all of the programs reviewed in this study, given that ProLon caused seven pounds of weight loss in three months, which equates to a potential annualized weight loss of 28 pounds.

-We also consider ProLon to be healthier than Jenny Craig as it contains mostly whole foods ingredients and Jenny Craig meals are more processed.
+We also consider ProLon to be healthier than Jenny Craig, because ProLon provides mostly whole food ingredients and Jenny Craig meals are more "processed."

 Based on the existing research, we would recommend ProLon over other commercial diet programs.